 How does someone win?

 Guests play until they figure out their labels, so there are no winners, no time limits, and no teams -- just fun, get-to-know-you interaction with friends and family members.
-If you like, have small gifts or prizes available for first person that guesses his/her character.
+If you like, have small gifts or prizes available for the first person that guesses his/her character.

-Try these fun variations of Guess Me Christmas Icebreaker:
+Try these fun Christmas party game variations:

 - Although Guess Me Ice Breaker is a Christmas game for adults, you can make a special set of labels for kids with characters and people they are likely to know.

 - Use guests' names on the labels instead of famous people.
 This ice breaker game is an inventive way for guests who don't know each other to easily interact.